0xProject/0x-monorepo/packages/sol-meta/README.md

         public view
         returns (bool  isValid)
     {
-        // Log the inputs and return the next schedult result.
+        // Log the inputs and return the next scheduled result.
         // ...
     }
 ```